chadyu9/Santalo-Regions-Computations/README.md

 For our project, my program helped to demonstrate certain properties of the Santaló Regions and indicate possibilities at the relation of the Santaló Regions to ellipses.
 Specifically, our two main iterative procedures show a convergence of a sequence of Santaló Regions to an ellipse through a "smoothing" of the Santaló Regions through the iterations.
 This further hints at a connection between the Santaló Regions and Mahler's Conjecture, as the ellipsoid is the unique maximizer of the Mahler Volume (product of volume of a body and volume of its polar) in all dimensions.
 ## Instructions for User
+### Setting Up the IDE and Project from Repository
 One way to run this program is through the Eclipse Integrated Development Environment (IDE).
 Once you download the latest version of Eclipse, the folder in this repository, and your workspace is set up, select File -> Open Projects from File System -> the folder where you saved the program -> Sántalo Regions folder.
 This allows the user to both create their own version of the program or run iterative procedures of the Sántalo Regions.
 ### Running the Program
 Once the user runs the program, they will be prompted with the following: